DistributedWeb/network/README.md

 #### `announcer = nw.announce(topic)`

-Start announcing the network on the Hyperswarm discovery network.
+Start announcing the network on the DWebswarm discovery network.

 #### `lookup = nw.lookup(topic)`

-Start doing a lookup on the Hyperswarm discovery network.
+Start doing a lookup on the DWebswarm discovery network.

 #### `nw.lookupOne(topic, callback)`

-Lookup a single peer on the Hyperswarm discovery network.
+Lookup a single peer on the DWebswarm discovery network.

 ## License